One-shot decoupling: Preliminaries

 \subsection{Smooth Entropies}

-The smooth entropy formalism was introduced in (quantum) information theory to analyze resources which are in general not independent and identically distributed~\cite{renner-phd, RenWol04b}.
+The smooth entropy formalism~\cite{renner-phd, RenWol04b} has been introduced in (classical and quantum) information theory to study general one-shot scenarios, in which nothing needs to be assumed about the structure of the relevant probability distributions or quantum states (e.g., those modeling noise processes in a communication channel).
+The formalism therefore overcomes a limitation of the established theory, where it is usually assumed that the relevant processes can be modeled as asymptotic sequences of independent and identically distributed (iid) subprocesses.

-In this section we give the definitions of the smooth min- and max entropy and a few basic properties of them.
-All the other lemmas that we need in the following are summarized in Appendix A. For a more detailed discussion of the smooth entropy formalism we refer to~\cite{renner-phd, min-max-entropy, ToCoRe09, duality-min-max-entropy, datta-2008-2}.
+In this section we provide the definitions of the underlying entropy measures, called smooth min- and max entropy, and state some of their basic properties.
+Further properties are summarized in Appendix~\ref{app_smooth}.
+For a more detailed discussion of the smooth entropy formalism we refer to~\cite{Tomamichel12,renner-phd,min-max-entropy, ToCoRe09, duality-min-max-entropy, datta-2008-2}.

 Recall the following standard definitions.
 The von Neumann entropy of $\rho\in\cS_{=}(\cH)$ is defined as\footnote{All logarithms are taken to base $2$.} $H(\rho)=-\tr(\rho\log\rho)$ and the conditional von Neumann entropy of $A$ given $B$ for $\rho_{AB}\in\cS_{=}(\cH)$ is defined as $H(A|B)_{\rho}=H(AB)_{\rho}-H(B)_{\rho}$.